-To reflect the various aesthetics that have become popular in interior design, we offer a wide range of favorite styles including Modern, Traditional, Contemporary, French, Asian, Shaker, Tuscan and more.
-Personalize your custom unit by sticking to the classic elements of a style, or mix and match to create your own unique statement.
+To reflect the various aesthetics that have become popular in interior design, we offer a wide range of favorite styles including Modern, Traditional, Contemporary, French and more.
+Personalize your custom closets and storage systems by sticking to the classic elements of your style or mix and match to create your own fashion statement.

-Our designers help set the mood for your custom unit by collaborating with you to determine the best mix of colors, style of furniture, amount of texture, patterns, accessories and accent lighting.
+Our designers help you set the mood for any custom system by collaborating with you to determine the best mix of colors, style of furniture and amount of texture, patterns, accessories and accent lighting.
 Color hues can also help set the tone for your space.
 All of our units can be painted and stained in our factory so that you can stay in tune with the theme of your home.
-To experiment with texture, explore our many species of wood, including cherry, walnut, maple and specialty wood like rift-cut oak and African mahogany.
+To experiment with texture, explore our many species of wood, including cherry, walnut, maple and specialty wood like Rift-cut Oak and African Mahogany.